 you must be aware of all the current laws and requirements of this state.

 A Nevada permit does not supersede any other state's laws or requirements.

 This page will only cover Clark County (Las Vegas) since it is the easiest county to apply in, however you can apply in any of the 17 Counties in Nevada.
 (Carson City, Churchill, Clark, Douglas, Elko, Esmeralda, Eureka, Humboldt, Lander, Lincoln, Lyon, Mineral, Nye, Pershing, Storey, Whashoe and White Pine.)

-Obtaining a Nevada concealed firearm permit will allow a Utah resident to carry a concealed firearm in Minnesota.
+Obtaining a Nevada concealed firearm permit will allow a Utah resident to carry a concealed firearm in New Mexico.